 Keith Richards 1959 Les Paul Standard

-The most historically significant '59 Les Paul in the world!
+Quite possibly the most historically significant '59 Les Paul in the world!

 A very well known and documented guitar with the most incredible provenance that has etched its mark on the eternal pages of rock 'n' roll history, most notably with the Rolling Stones and Eric Clapton.

 The guitar is an original 1959 Les Paul Standard that was purchased new in March 1961 from Farmers Music Store in Luton, United Kingdom, by John Bowen.
-John played with Mike Dean & the Kinsmen and he had a Bigsby Vibrato fitted at Selmer's in London before trading the guitar in there for a Gretsch Country Gentleman in late 1962.
-The guitar was later purchased by Keith Richards, who was playing guitar in a little known outfit called the Rolling Stones.
+John played with Mike Dean & the Kinsmen and he had a Bigsby Vibrato fitted at Selmer's in London before trading the guitar there for a Gretsch Country Gentleman in late 1962.
+The guitar was later purchased by Keith Richards, who was playing guitar in a then little known outfit called the Rolling Stones.